Idaho man charged in cold-case killing of Anchorage taxi driver

 On the day he died, Ahmed picked up a customer around 12:15 a.m. at a gas station then at Northern Lights Boulevard and Boniface Parkway.

-About four miles away, witnesses saw a man running from the crashed taxi, according to a sworn criminal complaint signed by Detective Brett Sarber.
+About 4 miles away, witnesses saw a man running from the crashed taxi, according to a sworn criminal complaint signed by Detective Brett Sarber.

 "The man was sprinting and looking over his shoulder every now and then at the smoking cab," Sarber wrote.